zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 * An aspect of a program is a feature linked to many other parts of the program (**_most common example logging_**).,
 * But it is not related to the program's primary function (**_core business logic_**)
 * An aspect crosscuts the program's core concerns (**_for example logging code intertwined with core business logic_**),
-* Therefore, it can violate principle of separation of concerns that tries to encapsulate unrelated functions. (**_Code duplication and maintenance nightmare_**)
+* Therefore, it can violate principle of "separation of concerns" that tries to encapsulate unrelated functions. (**_Code duplication and maintenance nightmare_**)

-Or in short, aspect is a common concern required throughout the application, an implementation could lead to repeated boilerplate code and in violation of the principle of separation of concerns.
+Or in short, aspect is a common concern required throughout the application, and its implementation could lead to repeated boilerplate code and in violation of the principle of separation of concerns.
 There is a paradigm in programming world called [aspect-oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming) that aims for modular handling of these common concerns in an application.

 Some examples of common "aspects" required throughout the application